 Don’t get me wrong, it was great to see my dad and my friend.
 But it made for a long day, which I’m still trying to recover from.
 If I had made it another day, I probably would have made it easier on myself.

 I am functioning pretty well after my brain injury, but little things like this all build up.
 So I’m having to recognise that I can’t always be sure of myself.
 In Order of events disorientated.
 Another brain injury aftermath, I talk more about how I have to admit defeat sometimes.
 Perhaps that will stop me from ever being arrogant, which is a good thing.
 But I miss my uninjured brain.
 This feels like when someone who was very good at their job leaves, and their replacement is struggling to settle in.
 However, even though this brain hasn’t passed it’s probation, I can’t fire it.
+Nevertheless, sometimes it can do alright, read My brain injury doesn’t mean you fool me, admit it you’re wrong this time.

 For more information on why confusion happens and what you can do about it, visit Temporary Confusion or Decreased Alertness – Topic Overview.